lucasconstantino/SassySkeleton/README.md

 * Compass *>= v1.0.0.alpha.19*
 * Sass Globbing *>= 1.1.0*

 To install a specific version of a gem you can use ```gem install [gem] -v [version]```.
 However, I recommend you use [Bundler](http://bundler.io/) for the task.
-All you would have to do is run ```bundle install``` inside the *sass* directory to install the necessary gems.
+After installing it, all you would have to do is run ```bundle install``` inside *sass* directory (or whatever you called it) to install the necessary gems.
 After that, if you have these gems with other versions for other projects, you would have to run Compass using the commands preceded by ```bundle exec```, like ```bundle exec compass compile``` or ```bundle exec compass watch -e development```.

 ## Directory layout

-The importance of this project is mostly within it's directory layout.
-Because of that, most of the documentation on how to use the directories and where exactly to put your code will be found inside each directory or even as comments in the files.
+The relevance of this project relies most upon it's directory layout.
+Because of that, most of the documentation on how to use the directories and where exactly to put your code will be found inside each directory or even as inline comments on the files.

-Nevertheless, what is important explain is the main structure division.
-It consists of the separation of your code in the three main directories:
+Nevertheless, what is important to explain here is the main structure division.
+It consists of the separation of your code on three main concepts:

 * [*/library*](library)
 * [*/partials*](partials)